hello-jason/intro-to-middleman/markdown.md

 --

-The term **static** (or flat) means that page that can be delivered to users exactly as it is stored.
+The term **static** (or flat) means that page that can be delivered to users exactly as it is stored (typically .html, css, .js).

 ???

-This differs from a dynamic web page, which is generated on a web server before it is delivered to the user.
+This differs from a dynamic web page, which is generated on a web server before it is delivered to the user, often querying data out of a database and so forth.

 --

 * Middleman is installed and runs on your local computer.
+It does not run on a server.

+--

-You **build** the site locally, which creates HTML, CSS, and JavaScript files, then upload those files to a web server.
+* You **build** the site locally, which creates HTML, CSS, and JavaScript files, then upload those files to a web server.

+???

+Lots of hosting options, including free ones like GitHub Pages

 --